 We interviewed 30 stakeholders representing both non-energy intensive and energy intensive organisations engaged in industrial processes, either face-to-face or by telephone.
 Those interviewed represented a range of industries, including the food & drink, automotive, chemicals and metals sectors.
 Alongside the interviews, we also asked participants to share any business case data available relating to their investments.

-The report – not yet published – will make an important contribution to government understanding of how it can more effectively incentivise take-up of efficient and low carbon energy by businesses.
+The report Investing in Energy Efficiency makes an important contribution to government understanding of how it can more effectively incentivise take-up of efficient and low carbon energy by businesses.

 Senior Consultant Robert Reid said: